 - more academic time spent on core subjects like writing and literature studies, and

 - higher parental involvement which means children are more likely to be academically successful and reach their potential.

 Of course, there are a plethora of other reasons their scores might be higher (i.e. they get adequate sleep) which can be found by going through the 100 Reasons to Homeschool article here.

 While it is worthwhile looking into the testing methods and cohorts studied to determine reliability (there’s a bit of criticism of Ray’s studies – deserved or not, you’ll have to decide), I can’t remember reading a study that scored home educated students below their public school peers (and I had to read hundreds of studies in preparation for my book.)

 Quite simply, home-educated students outperform their public school peers on almost every occasion.
 This is evidenced in so many studies that it is hard to deny.
 Sure these studies might not always be randomly sampled populations, but the results come out so often as significantly above their peers, it’s hard to believe there’s not something to them.
-Additionally, there’s no contradicting studies to negate the results.
+Additionally, there are no contradicting studies to negate the results.